jhernandez68/jhernandez68/README.md

   About Me
 </h2>
 <p>
-I’m a Systems Engineer with nearly 2 years of experience building full-stack web apps using Django, FastAPI, and React.
+I’m a Systems Engineer with 2+ years of experience building full-stack web apps using Django, FastAPI, and React.
 I’ve designed scalable RESTful APIs, optimized databases for performance, and automated CI/CD pipelines.
 I love clean, efficient code—and I’m always eager to learn new technologies.
 </p>

 <h2 align="left" style="color: #4B0082;">